 Despite their fearsome appearance, aggression has been specifically targeted to be bred out of the American Bully, and these are loving and gentle family pets.
-They’re still incredibly strong, though, so]= you’ll need to train them, so they don’t hurt someone accidentally.
+They’re still incredibly strong, though, and you’ll need to train them so they don’t hurt someone accidentally.

 They’ll each need plenty of exercise and both respond well to being given jobs to do.
 The Bully also tends to perform well in athletic competitions like weight pulls and agility contests.

 Given how new the American Bully is, it’s hard to give a firm answer as to their health.
 So far, it seems to vary wildly by the individual, with some animals living long, issue-free lives while health problems beleaguer others.

 American Bulldogs have been known to have joint and spinal issues like hip dysplasia, and certain bloodlines are prone to kidney and thyroid issues as well.
 These dogs love to eat, so obesity can be an issue if you’re not careful.

 The American Bulldog enjoys a slightly longer lifespan of 14–16 years compared to the Bully’s 8–12 years.

 Both breeds are fairly low-maintenance since they have short, bristly coats that don’t require a lot of brushing or bathing.
 They tend to do well in the summer but should be kept indoors in the winter.

 American Bulldogs need a bit more grooming, as the skin folds on their face need to be wiped down every week or so to keep bacteria from forming, as this can lead to infection.